campusnet/campusnet/docs/cla_notice.md

 3) Fork/Clone the cla repository of the organisation.

-4) Rename the file to your user id with '@' in the beginning.(Example: If your user id is tim, rename the file to @tim.)
+4) Rename the file to your user id with '@' in the beginning.
+(Example: If your user id is tim, rename the file to @tim.)

 5) Place the file in the individuals directory.

 6) Push the fork/clone to the main cla repository.

-# Project
-Project description of the project is given in project_description.md

-# Documentation